compsoc-ssc/compsocssc/README.md

 6. Create some dummy data if you want to.
 7. Head on to *localhost:8000* to use the website!

+For Windows:

+1. Use commandline git ```bash git clone <url>``` or clone into your [Github Desktop](https://desktop.github.com/).
+2. Allow execution of the script by punching ```Set-ExecutionPolicy Unrestricted``` in Powershell(Admin).
+3. Open the project's root folder in Explorer, right click setup.ps1, click "Run with Powershell".
+5. Navigate to *localhost:8000/admin* and login with the credentials you set up.
+6. Create some dummy data if you want to.
+7. Head on to *localhost:8000* to use the website!

 ## Contribute

 Below are the instructions for contributing to the compsocssc repo.